2017 İzmir courthouse attack

-On 5 January 2017 16:10 local time, a car bomb was detonated outside a courthouse in Bayraklı, İzmir, Aegean Province of Turkey and triggered a deadly shootout killing two of the assailants while a third managed to escape.
+On 5 January 2017 16:10 local time, a car bomb was detonated outside a courthouse in Bayraklı, İzmir, Aegean Province of Turkey and triggered a deadly shootout killing both of the assailants.

 Attack

 It is assumed that attackers tried to enter the courthouse auto park with their car full of explosives.
 Security forces identified the vehicle as a threat as it approached a checkpoint, causing the attackers to leave their car, detonate their explosives and open fire with AK-47 rifles.

 Gunfire broke out between police and the men suspected to have orchestrated the attack.
-Two militants were shot dead at the scene, while a third is thought to have escaped.
+Two militants were shot dead at the scene, while a third was thought to have escaped.

 Police officer Fethi Sekin, who identified the vehicle shouting "Terrorists!" and stopped the attack by triggering the gunfight, was killed after shooting at least one of the suspects.
 Also, an employee of the İzmir courthouse was killed during the gunfire.
 7 people were injured, including 4 police officers and 3 civilians.